betaflight/betaflight/docs/LedStrip.md

 This also means that you can make sure that each R,G and B LED in each LED module on the strip is also functioning.

 After a short delay the LEDs will show the unarmed color sequence and or low-battery warning sequence.

-If the LEDs flash intermittently or do not show the correct colors verify all connections and check the specifications of the LEDs you have against the supported timings (for now, you'll have to look in the source).

 Also check that the feature `LED_STRIP` was correctly enabled and that it does not conflict with other features, as above.